asmaatbaeen/duplicate_reports/README.md

 ```

 ## Notebooks
-This section covers notebook that used to run to produce the various outputs  from the presented data
+This section covers the notebook that used to run to produce the various outputs  from the presented data.

 African-universities-quantitative-ecology